-Eye Movement Desensitization and Reprocessing (EMDR) helps people who feel stuck in the past, like they’re making the same mistakes over and over.
+Eye Movement Desensitization and Reprocessing (EMDR) helps people who feel stuck in the past.
 The foundation of this therapy is unprocessed memories, which cause negative emotions and reactions in the present moment.

 The social worker used EMDR therapy with him, and after two sessions he was “cured.”
 His nightmares went away, and he stopped struggling with post-traumatic stress as quickly as he started.

 How Your Brain Helps You Get Past the Past